pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

     kitchen."
 Instead say "You are in the kitchen.
 There is a door to the north."
 21. Add a quit command that ends the game.
 22. Make sure that the program works for upper and lower case commands.
 23. Have the program work if the user types in "north" or "n".
+Review :ref:`multi-text-comparisons` if needed.

 Spend a little time to make this game interesting.
 Don't simply create an "East room" and a "West room."
 That's boring.